jduffield65/coppafish/docs/config_setup.md

 If the `anchor_round` is used and `ref_round` is specified, `ref_round` will be set to `anchor_round` (last round) [in the notebook](code/pipeline/basic_info.md#iss.pipeline.basic_info.set_basic_info).

-???+warning "Problem in not using anchor"
+???+warning "Problem with not using anchor"
     With no anchor, the registration is likely to be worse because an imaging round is used as a reference.
     Thus, not all genes will appear in `ref_round` / `ref_channel`, but only those which appear with a dye in the `ref_round` which have high intensity in the `ref_channel`.